windaakputri/in-vehicle_coupon/README.md

 direction_opp:1, 0 (feature meaning: whether the restaurant/bar is in the same direction as your current destination)

 Y:1, 0 (whether the coupon is accepted)

+## Data Preparation

+Code Used: Python

+Packages: Pandas, Numpy, Matplotlib, Seaborn, Sklearn, and Imblearn

+## Data Cleansing

+There are 74 duplicated rows, 99% missing values in 'Car' column, and 1% missing values in 'CoffeeHouse', 'CarryAway', 'RestaurantLessThan20', 'Restaurant20To50' columns.
+So we will remove duplicate rows, 'Car' column, and fill the missing values in 'CoffeeHouse', 'CarryAway', 'RestaurantLessThan20', 'Restaurant20To50' with Mode value since the column value is categorical.

+From the Multicolinearity study, we found that 'direction_opp' and 'direction_same' has correlation value of -1.
+So we need to choose only one of them.
+We will proceed with column 'direction_same' and remove 'direction_opp'.

+## Modeling Data: Random Forest

+Random forest, like its name implies, consists of a large number of individual decision trees that operate as an ensemble.
+Each individual tree in the random forest spits out a class prediction and the class with the most votes becomes our model’s prediction.

+## Evaluating Model: Random Forest

+Since the distribution of target variable ('Y') are imbalanced, we need to do oversampling minority class.
+Oversampling will be done with SMOTE technique.
+After data is balanced, we can use Accuracy as our Metric Evaluation.
+From sklearn.metric, we can see that our model has accuracy score of 66%.